davidrosenberg/mlcourse/learning-objectives.md

   minimizer.
 - Explain what a hypothesis space is, and how it can be used with constrained empirical risk minimization to control overfitting.

-* Lecture 1c: Gradient and Stochastic Gradient Descent
+### 1c: Gradient and Stochastic Gradient Descent
-- Give ane the empirical risk for square loss over a hypothesis space of linear functions.
+- Be able to write the empirical risk for a particular loss function over a particular parameterized hypothesis space, such as for square loss over a hypothesis space of linear functions.
+- Explain possible stopping conditions for gradient descent (using validation error and norm of gradient)

+## Recitation 1 (1/25/2017)

-* Recitation 1: Gradients and Directional Derivatives ** Multivariate Differentiation
+### Multivariate Differentiation
-- Define the directional derivative, and use it to find a linear approximation to $f(x+hu)$.
+- Define the directional derivative, and use it to find a linear approximation to f(x+hu).
 - Define partial derivative and the gradient.
 Show how to compute an arbitrary directional derivative using the gradient.
-- For a differentiable function, give a linear approximation near a point $x$ the gradient.
+- For a differentiable function, give a linear approximation near a point x the gradient.
 - Show that the gradient gives the direction of steepest ascent, and the negative gradient gives the direction of steepest descent.

-** Computing Gradients
+### Computing Gradients
 - Find the gradient of a function by computing each partial derivative separately.
 - Use the chain rule to perform gradient computations.
 - Compute the gradient of a differentiable function by determining the form of a general directional derivative.

+## Lecture 2 (1/31/2017)
-* Lecture 2a: Excess Risk Decomposition
+### 2a: Excess Risk Decomposition
 - Give precise definitions for excess risk, approximation error, estimation error, and optimization error.
-- Suppose we have nested hypothesis spaces, say H_1 \subset H_2.
+- Suppose we have nested hypothesis spaces, say H₁⊂H₂.
-  Explain how we would expect the approximation error and estimation error to change when we change from H_1 to H_2, all else fixed.
+  Explain how we would expect the approximation error and estimation error to change when we change from H₁ to H₂, all else fixed.
 - Explain how we would expect the approximation error and estimation error to change when we increase the sample size, all else fixed.